lifeomic/abac/README.md

         * in: value being checked is contained within the array in ABAC policy
         * notIn: value not in ABAC array
         * includes: array of values includes the value in the ABAC policy
-        * notIncludes: array of values does not include value listed in ABAC policy
         * superset: array of values is a superset of the array in the ABAC policy
         * subset: array of values is a subset of the array in the ABAC policy
     * Target